kevicha5928/MyCardGame/README.md

-This project uses poetry as a package/virtual env managers https://python-poetry.org/ install poetry then run teh following in the command line poetry install poetry shell
+This project uses poetry as a package/virtual env managers https://python-poetry.org/

+install poetry then run the following in the command line

+poetry install
+poetry shell